Frequently Asked Questions

 No, you cannot combine discounts.
 We advise you use the discount that is most beneficial for the service being rendered at that time.
 Please note that Garage Door Medics discounts and promotions are only valid during normal business hours 8am-430pm Monday through Saturday.
 Discounts and promotions must be presented at time of service and will not be refunded after the fact.

-We are available 24/7 and will accommodate your schedule.
+We are available from Monday to Friday, 8AM-8PM, Saturday & Sunday, 8AM-4PM, and will accommodate your schedule.

 Usually the landlord or property management company needs to authorize the work to be performed and must provide a credit on file prior to our scheduled appointment to avoid delays.
 The payment arrangement pertaining to your particular situation must be worked out with the landlord or property management company prior to contacting Garage Door Medics.